-Amidst many tales of ill treatment of migrant workers in the Middle East at Coronavirus times, the United Arab Emirates has ensured it can show its solidarity of all those that work in its land.
+Amidst many tales of ill treatment of migrant workers in the, the United Arab Emirates has ensured it can show its solidarity of all those that work in its land.

 Confirming its commitment in a letter to Guy Ryder, Director-General of the International Labour Organisation, ILO, H.H.
 Sheikh Abdullah bin Zayed Al Nahyan, Minister of Foreign Affairs and International Cooperation, said, “The COVID-19 pandemic threatens the health, safety and welfare of all people around the world and necessitates a comprehensive global response addressing health, labor, the economy, and human rights.”